gitbito/CLI/README.md

 - On Windows:
 run ```bito --help``` or ```bito config --help```

+#### Slash Commands
+Slash Commands are introduced in Bito CLI to help make features like LCA to be available via the CLI.
+Slash commands can be used to quickly execute actions like viewing all indexes, selecting a particular index and finally making LCA queries for that index.

+- Type "/" in bito> prompt of interactive mode of Bito CLI and hit ENTER or TAB to view all available commands.
+- Type "/[command_name]" in bito> prompt of interactive mode of Bito CLI and hit ENTER or TAB to view all available options for that command.
+- Type "/[command_name] [option_name]" in bito> prompt of interactive mode of Bito CLI and hit ENTER or TAB to execute the available option.
+- Run ```bito --help``` for help related to slash commands.

 #### Bito CLI MyPrompt (Automation using Bito CLI)
 ##### On MAC/Linux: